Horluck Brewing Co. letterhead - image

 By 1942, co-managers L. R. McCash & F. W. Shepard had increased annual production at the Century plant to 80,000 barrels.
 With the purchase of the Salem Brewery Assn. in Oct.
 '43, Shepard transferred to the Salem plant and relieved the outgoing manager in hopes of increasing production there as well.
 John Weiss was replaced by his assistant, Al Bush, and Weiss moved to Los Angeles to take over as brewmaster of the Maier brewery.

-Five years later, in March of '62, the Brew 66 taproom was closed, and all activities were transferred to the main plant on Airport Way.
-The property was subsequently sold, and the building demolished in early '65.
+Four years later, in March of '62, the Brew 66 taproom in the Century Brewery was closed, and all activities were transferred to the main plant on Airport Way.

 Brew 66 neon, c.1965 - image